73696e65/73696e65.github.io/source/_posts/2015-08-17-acid-server-1.markdown

 ..
 {% endcodeblock %}

-Proceeding further, there are a few hints for sql injection, but nothing that I tried worked: http://192.168.80.158:33447/Challenge/hacked.php?id=33&add=Add+ID
+Proceeding further, there are a few hints for sql injection, but nothing that we have tried worked: http://192.168.80.158:33447/Challenge/hacked.php?id=33&add=Add+ID

-I was trying sqlmap or manual identification without success, however Burp Suite Scanner revealed, that the parameter ID is vulnerable, when it's sent in POST
+Trying sqlmap or manual identification was without success, however Burp Suite Scanner revealed, that the parameter ID is vulnerable, when it's sent in POST
 method: